d12frosted/elpa-mirror/gnu/denote-readme.txt

   minibuffer completion to select a silo among the predefined options and then ask for the command to run in that context.

-  Note the use of the variable `user-enforced-denote-directory'.
-This variable is specially meant for custom commands to select silos.
-When it is set, it overrides the global default value of `denote-directory' as well as the value provided by the `.dir-locals.el' file.
-Use it only when writing wrapper functions like `my-denote-pick-silo-then-command'.
+  Note that `let' binding `denote-directory' can be used in custom commands and other wrapper functions to override the global default value of `denote-directory' to select silos.

-  To see another example of a wrapper function that uses `user-enforced-denote-directory', see:
+  To see another example of a wrapper function that `let' binds `denote-directory', see:

   [Extending Denote: Split an Org subtree into its own note].

-[The `denote-silo-extras.el'] See section 3.5.2
+[The `denote-silo-extras.el'] See section 3.7.2

-[Maintain separate directory silos for notes] See section 3.5
+[Maintain separate directory silos for notes] See section 3.7

-[Extending Denote: Split an Org subtree into its own note] See section 14.3
+[Extending Denote: Split an Org subtree into its own note] See section 3.2

-3.5.2 The `denote-silo-extras.el'
+3.7.2 The `denote-silo-extras.el'
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   The `denote-silo-extras.el' provides optional convenience functions